yasar56/rule-engine/README.md

 - Evaluate rules against dynamic user data and return the result.
 - Combine multiple rules for efficient evaluation.
 - Store rules and their ASTs in a MongoDB database.
-- RESTful API for creating, retrieving, and evaluating rules.
+- Axios API for creating, retrieving, and evaluating rules.
 - Frontend UI (using React) to manage rules and user data.

 ## Technologies